Dina-yazdani97/Map-From-2125/README.md

 (30DayMapChallenge)

 This repository demonstrates how to create a Map from 2125 with R programming language.
 How will maps look 100 years from now?
-In this challenge, I used SSPs scenarios based on ScenarioMIP.
+In this challenge, I used SSPs scenarios based on ScenarioMIP project.

 🧰 Tools & Libraries\
 This project uses the following R packages: